samroska/mle-26/README.md

 ### Next Steps
  - parameterize the training process by providing an endpoint to supply new training data and output new pkl file
- - logging/monitoring pattern for drift metrics
+ - logging/monitoring pattern for metrics
  - Terraform development if deployment is to a Cloud provider
- - have another look for opportunities to abstract functionality more
+ - joblib has a memory functionality - useful for some usecases and might explore for batches